Your right to travel depends on the type of permesso di soggiorno you hold and on your destination. You can use this article to find out:

 You can see a list of which countries have reintroduced border checks here.
 Please note that even though Bulgaria and Romania entered the Schengen area as of 31st March, 2024, land border checks will remain in place

-Cyprus and Republic of Ireland are European Union countries but are not part of the Schengen Area.
+Cyprus and the Republic of Ireland are European Union countries but are not part of the Schengen Area.

 (Countries in orange indicate the Schengen Area.)

-The only permesso that allows you to keep your status in Italy and legally work in other Schengen Area countries is called the Permesso di Soggiorno UE per Soggiornanti di Lungo Periodo.
+No. Your Italian permesso does not give you the legal right to work while abroad.
+The only permesso that allows you to keep your status in Italy and legally work in other Schengen countries is called the EU long-term permit (Permesso di Soggiorno UE per Soggiornanti di Lungo Periodo).

 Learn more about: Working or studying in other EU countries

 As a general rule, you cannot travel inside the EU and the Schengen Area with the receipt of your permesso.
-This holds true in case you have a renewal receipt or a first issuance receipt (‘Ricevuta di richiesta di primo rilascio’ in Italian.)
+This holds true in case you have a renewal receipt or a first issuance receipt (‘Ricevuta di richiesta di primo rilascio’ in Italian).

 This means you need to hold a valid permesso di soggiorno and a valid passport or travel document.